 If you managed to build a list of several options, now is the time to check them.

-Ensure that every job you picked up feels right for you.
+Ensure that every job you pick up feels right for you.
 Compare these options and see if you really feel interested in growing within this field.

 Do not feel pressured to choose an option just because it pays higher.